yuichi110/drawlib_docs/v0_1/docs/source/manual/advanced_topics/debug/doc.rst

 Debugging errors
 ===================

-Drawlib hide detail error when user code makes trouble.
+Drawlib hides detailed errors when user code encounters issues.
-On that time drawlib shows only
+At such times, Drawlib only displays:

-- Which file and line has problem
+- The file and line where the problem occurred
-- What error happens
+- The type of error that happened

-It means drawlib doesn't show stucktrace and where library code makes error from user input.
+This means Drawlib does not show the stack trace or where the library code encountered an error due to user input.
-It is because we believe showing detail error and inside of drawlib is not good for ordinary users.
+We believe that showing detailed errors and the internal workings of Drawlib is not beneficial for ordinary users.

-However, some times you want to check details.
-On that situation you need to enable debug mode.
+However, sometimes you may want to check the details.
+In such situations, you need to enable debug mode.

-How to enable debug mode
+How to Enable Debug Mode
 ============================

-Drawlib controlls which output is shown on cosole via logging level.
+Drawlib controls which output is shown on the console via logging levels.
-Detail of error log is shown only on debug level logging.
+Detailed error logs are shown only at the debug logging level.

-To set logging level debug, you have 2 options.
+To set the logging level to debug, you have two options:

-- Set logging level via calling function: ``dsettings.set_logging_mode("debug")``
+- Set the logging level by calling a function: ``dutil_settings.set_logging_mode("debug")``
-- Set logging level via CLI Option ``python -m drawlib --quiet/--verbose/--developer``
+- Set the logging level via CLI options: ``drawlib --verbose`` or ``drawlib --debug``

-Please check details on settings doc and CLI options docs for details.
+Please check the settings documentation and CLI options documentation for more details.